e-marshall/e-marshall.github.io/content/authors/admin/_index.md

 ## About Me

 I'm a PhD student and member of the [Cryosphere Lab](https://github.com/UofU-Cryosphere) in the [Geography Department](https://geog.utah.edu/) at the University of Utah.
-Her research uses earth observation data to quantify recent glacial variability in High Mountain Asia and examine connections between recent mass loss and characteristics such as glacier terminus type and debris cover.
-She is passionate about open science and reducing barriers to entry to scientific research.
+My research uses earth observation data to quantify recent glacial variability in High Mountain Asia and examine connections between recent mass loss and characteristics such as glacier terminus type and debris cover.
+I also like learning about and contributing to open-source projects.